-LED Monkey Explains Why LED Lighting Is Healthier
+Why LED Lighting is Healthier Than Any Other

 As a nation, we’re becoming much more health conscious.
-We’re stopping smoking, eating healthier foods and doing more exercise in an effort to stave off the ravages of modern life.
-But did you know that a great many of us are also switching to the healthiest form of light that’s available, in the form of LEDs?
+Did you know that a great many of us are also switching to the healthiest form of light that’s available, in the form of LEDs?
 If not, read our LED Monkey article to find out more…

 They only generate a tiny amount of heat

 Old incandescent light bulbs become very hot when they’re switched on.
 However, LEDs generate only a tiny amount of heat.
 That’s because they consume their energy very efficiently, converting a high proportion of it to light.
 They heat they do create is efficiently dissipated by the highly conductive heat sink they contain.

 In lighting terms, excess heat is a waste product that destroys the bulb from within.
 It can also be quite dangerous if you touch the bulb accidentally.
 Not to mention, it's a potential fire-hazard too, if placed too close to flammable materials.

 Check out the fun video below to see exactly how much less heat LEDs create than their incandescent counterparts!

 They contain no harmful elements

 CFLs that we’ve used for ages in our homes require a quantity of mercury vapour to produce their illumination.
 However, LEDs generate light in a completely different way.
 One that requires no toxic substances.

 Mercury is an element that’s extremely harmful to us and our environment.
 So, when old-school bulbs break, it can be released to poison the topsoil and water supplies.